 Transition Town Totnes is a grassroots charity which seeks to increase our community’s resilience to the big environmental challenges of our time.
 This includes building a strong, green local economy; strengthening local food systems; working with the community to reduce carbon emissions; and promoting inner resilience in response to global crises.

 PL:21 is a registered CIO that brings residents together to help make Ivybridge and surrounding area a more sustainable place to live and work.

 PL:21 is made up of local residents with a wide range of interests and skills.
 If you have an idea to help make the area more environmentally friendly or to encourage sustainable behaviour please get involved and we'll try to help you make it happen.

 Other groups in this area

 A group of concerned residents from the Dartmouth Cluster of communities recently launched Sustainable Dartmouth, a project aimed at increasing awareness amongst residents, local Councils, businesses and other organizations, of the vital importance of environmental issues.

 Apart from learning what we can do personally to help the natural world, we have launched a website forum, responded to the Dartmouth Neighbourhood Development Consultation, linked up with existing sustainability groups within the Dartmouth Cluster and we are developing publicity material for distribution to local organizations, businesses and individuals.

 We meet fortnightly with Zoom, and new members are very welcome.
-Email Steve to join the Zoom.
+Email Sune to join the Zoom.

 Rattery Environment Advisory Group & Rattery Environment Group